 Shaving, plucking and waxing can be tedious and time-consuming, particularly if you regularly remove large areas of unwanted hair.
 Laser hair removal can provide a better option.
 Dermatologists Drs.
-Robert Chappell Jr. and Ritchie Rosso of Laser & Aesthetic Center in Odessa, TX, explain how laser hair removal works.
+Robert Chappell Jr. and Ritchie Rosso of Chappell Rosso Dermatology in Odessa, TX, explain how laser hair removal works.

 Laser light targets hair follicles

 Laser light prevents hair by heating and damaging hair follicles.
 Although the laser light is strong enough to slow or stop the growth of hairs, it won't hurt your skin.
 Because laser light targets the pigments that give hair its color, it may not be quite as effective on blonde, gray or red hairs.